KhoMon3D/MFU/PCB_file/EASY EDA/NOTE.md

 This project was designed using **EasyEDA** software.
 I am not a professional PCB expert, so feel free to review and modify the layout as needed to suit your requirements.

+The .eprj-file is a "pro"-version file.
+The pro-version of EasyEDA can be downloaded for free on their website, but it has to be activated before usage.
+The activation file "desktop-client-activation.txt" can be found in their "Other Downloads" section and is generally free to download, too.
+LogIn required.

+After installing the pro-version and activating it, the .eprj-file can be opened in "File(F)" -> "Open Project (O)..."

 **License:**
 ✅ Personal use: Free to use
 ❌ Commercial use: Please contact me first at **khomon3d@gmail.com**